Beanzilla/credits/README.md

 ### Why Physical

-Physical was added to provide a way for a player to in some sense "save" credits so if they tend to spend all their creditss they could convert some to physical then hide that in a chest.
+Physical was added to provide a way for a player to in some sense "save" credits so if they tend to spend all their credits they could convert some to physical then hide that in a chest.

 It was also added to allow completely physical item trades.
 (For those who don't trust the `/credits pay playername ##` command, or are using it at a shop)